 The client interface is relatively cluttered, with lots of options and less-than-essential status information.
-(Do you really need a box permanently telling you that you're using a Free account?
+(Do you really need a box permanently telling you that you're using a Free account, for instance?
 Probably not.)

 The client has a lot of settings (include a kill switch and reconnect options), but we suspect most users won't be clear on what they all do.
-The 'DNS Leak Fix' option is captioned 'auto set all adapters DNS addresses', for instance.
+The 'DNS Leak Fix' option is captioned 'auto set all adapters DNS addresses', for instance - not exactly intuitive.
 A 'Gateway' option defaults to 'Use api if Google is blocked.'
 A VPN Protocol list enables choosing between AntiDPI, OpenVPN and SSL VPN.

 BBC iPlayer prevents access from non-UK IP addresses by default, and the service also detects and blocks many popular VPNs.
 This can make it a challenge to view, but not for ZPN - even the free UK server allowed us to stream whatever we wanted.

-Our performance tests returned disappointing results for ZPN's free account, with our nearest UK server managing just 5-10Mbps, and US connections fighting their way to a miserable 2-5Mbps.
+Our performance tests returned fair results for ZPN's free account with an average 15-25Mbps from our nearest UK server.

 - Also check out the best VPN